ucsb-cs56/ucsb-cs56.github.io/topics/jekyll/index.md

 ---
 ~~~

-If you want your pages to have an html '<title>' element, you need to specify at least one default layout (explained below), and the specify this
+If you want your pages to have an html `<title>` element, you need to specify at least one default layout (explained below), and the specify this
 layout along with the title:

 ~~~